FBR-MTKP/LSB-Steganography/README.md

-# Steganography
+# LSB-Steganography
-A simple Steganography program to embed and/or extract a hidden message to/from a sound file (.WAV)
+A simple Steganography program using the Least Significant Bit technique to embed and/or extract a hidden message to/from a sound file (.WAV)

 ###### Language:
 JES (Jython Enviornment for Students)